Web Accessibility Policy

 Grievance procedure and reporting

-Calvin College reserves the right to remove any non-compliant content if its remediation is not addressed in a timely manner.
+Calvin University reserves the right to remove any non-compliant content if its remediation is not addressed in a timely manner.

 Calvin’s Web Accessibility Policy will be reviewed at least once every five years and updated as needed by the web accessibility coordinator.